 Updated : 19/07/2021

-We’d like to say a big thank you for the understanding of families and friends of residents over the constantly changing situation regarding visits – your patience and goodwill has been much appreciated.
+We’d like to say a big thank you for the understanding of families and friends of residents over the changing situation regarding visits – your patience and goodwill has been much appreciated.

-The government has also planned a roadmap out of lockdown with easing of restrictions over the coming months.
-We have now received guidance on how this affects visits to care homes and details of our approach are outlined below.
+The government has planned a roadmap out of lockdown with removal of Covid restrictions from 19th July 2021.
+We have now received step 4 guidance on how this affects visits to care homes and details of our approach are outlined below.